gaearon/react-hot-loader/docs/Troubleshooting.md

 Arch users, add `fs.inotify.max_user_watches=524288` to `/etc/sysctl.d/99-sysctl.conf` and then execute `sysctl --system`.
 Ubuntu users (and possibly others): `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`.

+#### I see “[WDS] Hot Module Replacement enabled” but nothing happens when I edit `App.js`

+If you're running Node 0.11.13, you might want to try updating to 0.12.
+Some people reported this helped solve this problem.

 ---------------

 ### Misc